mbs-zanas-stundys/hack4vilnius-2019/README.md

 # 🤝 Contribution

 This is an open-source project that's open for collaboration.
-So, if you'd like to contribute.
-Feel free to open a pull request.
-It might get added to the project ;)
+So, if you'd like to contribute, checkout the "Issues" page on this repo and feel free to open a pull request.

+_Your contributions_ will make this project move forward 😉

 # 💻 How to start developing locally